 - Place the bird in a "hospital pen / cage " to keep him warm and quiet.
 Provide plenty of fluids.
 Make sure that the patient is eating well, if not, then tubefeeding may be necessary.

-- Keep patients away from other birds until wounds have healed to prevent other birds from picking at him.
+- Keep patients away from other pets until wounds have healed to prevent other birds from picking at him.

 Information contained on this website is provided as general reference only.
 For application to specific circumstances, professional advice should be sought.